aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-word/_index.md

 ---
-title: Convert PDF to Word documents
+title: Convert PDF to Word Doc or Docx in C# .NET
 linktitle: Convert PDF to Word
 type: docs
 weight: 10